This tutorial explains the process of installing, configuring, and running Apache Hadoop on Clear Linux* OS.

 $ sudo cp /usr/share/defaults/hadoop/* /etc/hadoop

-Since Clear Linux OS is a stateless system, you should never modify the files under the
+Since Clear Linux OS is a stateless system, never modify the files under the

 /usr/share/defaultsdirectory.
 The software updater will overwrite those files.